dk3rn/osw/README.md

 # osw
 Openspot Widget (OSW)

-OSW is a little to remote control tool for SharkRF Openspot (c) written by dk3rn and do8od.
+OSW is a remote control tool for SharkRF Openspot (c) written by dk3rn and do8od.
 It is esspecially useful, if you use a DMR radio, which has no promiscious mode.

 The basic idea is to have a small window on your computer, which enables you to switch between TalkGroups (TGs) and reroute TGs